-- 1. Uphold high standards of integrity and probity and support the Chair and Executive Directors in instilling the appropriate culture, values and behaviours in the Boardroom and throughout the Group. - 2.
+- 1. Uphold high standards of integrity and probity and support the Chair and Executive Directors in instilling the appropriate culture, values and behaviours in the Boardroom and throughout the Company. - 2.
 Constructively challenge and help develop proposals on strategy and then fully empower the Executive Directors to implement the strategy. - 3.
 Scrutinise the performance of management in meeting agreed goals and objectives and monitor the reporting of performance. - 4.
 Apply their judgement to the business of the Board, leveraging their knowledge of the business and their other business experience. - 5.
-Demonstrate the financial literacy required for a proper understanding of the Group's activities and associated risks. - 6.
+Demonstrate the financial literacy required for a proper understanding of the Company's activities and associated risks. - 6.
 Satisfy themselves on the integrity of financial information and that financial controls and systems of risk management are robust and defensible. - 7.
-Determine appropriate levels of remuneration for Executive Directors, and have a prime role in appointing and, where necessary, removing Executive Directors and in succession planning for these roles. - 8.
-Complement the skills and experience of the Executive Directors, in particular by bringing to bear a diverse range of knowledge, experience and insight from other industries. - 9.
+Complement the skills and experience of the Executive Directors, in particular by bringing to bear a diverse range of knowledge, experience and insight from other industries and an awareness of Welsh Government policy and priorities, including the Well-being of Future Generations Act. - 8.
 Ensure that individual business decisions conform to agreed strategies and policies.